About the Butte Strong Fund

 The Camp Fire took less than 24 hours to devastate the Butte County communities of Paradise, Concow and Magalia.
 It will take years to recover.
 The Butte Strong Fund will be a catalyst to start the rebuilding process.

 The fire on Nov.
 8, 2018, quickly became the most destructive wildfire in state history.
 It killed 85 people, displaced tens of thousands and destroyed nearly 19,000 homes, businesses and other buildings.

 The response from the community and around the country was rapid, with thousands of people donating time, resources, and financial support.

 Now the attention turns to longer-term rebuilding with the Butte Strong Fund, a partnership of the North Valley Community Foundation, Sierra Nevada Brewing Co. and the Aaron Rodgers NorCal Fire Recovery Fund.

-The North Valley Community Foundation’s Camp Fire Relief Fund used nearly $1.2 million early for direct relief and recovery needs — for gift cards, child care services, mental health needs, emergency shelter and much more.
+The North Valley Community Foundation’s Camp Fire Relief Fund used more than $3.2 million for direct relief and recovery needs — for gift cards, child care services, mental health needs, emergency shelter and much more.